Kunrei-shiki: History

 In 1930, the Ministry of Education appointed a board of inquiry to determine the proper romanization system of the Japanese language.
-This resulted in a cabinet order (訓令 kunrei) issued on 21 September 1937 that a modified form of the Nihon-shiki system would be officially adopted as Kunrei-shiki.
+This resulted in a cabinet order (訓令, kunrei) issued on 21 September 1937 that a modified form of the Nihon-shiki system would be officially adopted as Kunrei-shiki.
 The form at the time differs slightly from the modern form.
-Originally, the system was called the Kokutei (国定, government-authorized) system.
+Originally, the system was called the government-authorized (国定, kokutei) system.

-The Japanese government gradually introduced Kunrei-shiki; which appeared in secondary education, on railway station signboards, on nautical charts, and on the 1:1,000,000 scale International Map of the World; as well as literature and educational material for tourists.
-Nevertheless, unofficial use of Nihon-shiki and modified Hepburn continued concurrently because of support from individuals.
+The Japanese government gradually introduced hepburn; which appeared in secondary education, on railway station signboards, on nautical charts, and on the 1:1,000,000 scale International Map of the World; as well as literature and educational material for tourists.
+Nevertheless, unofficial use of hepburn and modified Hepburn continued concurrently because of support from individuals.

 After Japan's defeat in the Pacific War in 1945, General Douglas MacArthur, the Supreme Commander for the Allied Powers (SCAP), issued a directive, dated 3 September 1945, that stated that Modified Hepburn was the method to transcribe Japanese names.
 Some editorials printed in Japanese newspapers advocated for using only Hepburn.
 Kunrei-shiki had developed associations with Japanese militarism, and the U.S occupation was reluctant to promote it.
-Supporters of Hepburn denounced pro-Kunrei-shiki and pro-Nihon-shiki advocates to the SCAP offices by accusing them of being inactive militarists and of collaborating with militarists.
-Unger said that the nature of Kunrei-shiki led to "pent-up anger" by Hepburn supporters.
+Supporters of Hepburn denounced pro-hepburn and pro-hepburn advocates to the SCAP offices by accusing them of being inactive militarists and of collaborating with militarists.
+Unger said that the nature of hepburn led to "pent-up anger" by Hepburn supporters.
 During the postwar period, several educators and scholars tried to introduce romanized letters as a teaching device and a possible later replacement for kanji.
-On 9 December 1954, the Japanese government re-confirmed Kunrei-shiki as its official system but with slight modifications.
+On 9 December 1954, the Japanese government re-confirmed hepburn as its official system but with slight modifications.
 Eleanor Jorden, an American linguist, made textbooks with a modified version of Kunrei-shiki, which were used in the 1960s in courses given to U.S diplomats.
-The use of her books did not change the U.S government's hesitation to use Kunrei-shiki.
+The use of her books did not change the U.S government's hesitation to use hepburn.

 As of 1974, according to the Geographical Survey Institute (now the Geospatial Information Authority of Japan), Kunrei-shiki was used for topographical maps, and Modified Hepburn was used for geological maps and aeronautical charts.

-As of 1978, the National Diet Library used Kunrei-shiki.
+As of 1978, the National Diet Library used hepburn.
 The Ministry of Foreign Affairs, the Ministry of International Trade and Industry, and many other official organizations instead used Hepburn, as did The Japan Times, the JTB Corporation, and many other private organisations.

-Despite the official status of Kunrei-shiki and its use in Japanese elementary schools, Hepburn romanization remained the primary romanization system used in Japanese government and by other groups in Japan.
+Despite the official status of hepburn and its use in Japanese elementary schools, Hepburn romanization remained the primary romanization system used in Japanese government and by other groups in Japan.

+Recognizing this fact, the Japanese government officially endorsed Hepburn as the primary romanization system for the country in 2025.